timb-machine-mirrors/guballa-tlsmate/docs/plain_python.rst

     # To execute a successful TLS handshake we must tell `tlsmate` where to find
     # the trust store(s) containing the root certificates.
 Those trust stores are
     # files which contain a set of certificates in PEM format.
-This examples uses
+This example uses
     # the trust store from a typical Ubuntu system.
 For demonstation purposes we
     # set the trust store hard coded in the application.
 Later we will see how we
     # can define such a common setting via an ini-file or via an environment variable.